-The Fullerton Transportation Center Specific Plan was adopted in late 2010 to create a sustainable transit-oriented district within Downtown Fullerton, is intended to:
+The Fullerton Transportation Center Specific Plan was adopted in late 2010 to create a sustainable transit-oriented district within Downtown Fullerton, and is intended to:

-- Focus growth and development around the Fullerton Transportation Center (FTC), to link land use, housing, and transit per the direction of Senate Bill 375 (CA, 2008).
-The FTC contains the Metrolink/Amtrak station and OCTA Bus Transfer Terminal.
-Several projects are described below that implement this strategy. - Increase walking, bicycling, and transit ridership. - Capitalize on the mobility options provided by the Downtown's walkable environment and transit services. - Facilitate transformation of approximately 39 acres of land into a sustainable, compact, urban neighborhood within walking distance of the FTC and Downtown Fullerton.
-There are currently two commuter parking structures, providing vehicular and bicycle parking serve the Transportation center to help promote transit use.
+• Focus growth and development around the Fullerton Transportation Center (FTC), to link land use, housing, and transit per the direction of Senate Bill 375 (CA, 2008).
+The FTC contains the Metrolink/Amtrak train station and OCTA Bus Transfer Terminal.
+Several projects are described below that implement this strategy as follows:

+- Increase walking, bicycling, and transit ridership. - Capitalize on the mobility options provided by the Downtown's walkable environment and transit services.

+• Facilitate transformation of approximately 39 acres of land into a sustainable, compact, urban neighborhood within walking distance of the FTC and Downtown Fullerton.
+There are currently two commuter parking structures, providing vehicular and bicycle parking serving the Transportation center.

-Projects that focus growth and development in and around the Fullerton Transportation Center are described below:
+Projects that focus growth and development in and around the Fullerton Transportation Center are described below in the following three sections.

-The following residential projects are under construction or recently completed:
+1. The following residential projects are under construction:

-770 S. Harbor Blvd.: Completed.
-An apartment development of 142 units at a density of 49 units per acre.
-It is located approximately one-half mile from the FTC, and along OCTA Bravo route 543.
+The Hub - 2601 East Chapman Avenue: Under Construction.
+A mixed-use development with residential component consisting of 377 apartment units at a density of 106 units per acre is under construction.
+It is located approximately two and one-half miles from the FTC and along OCTA Routes 26, 57, and 123 bus lines.